0BAB1/BRH/_posts/2024-11-5-Real_time_analysis__for_industrial_engineering copy.md

 And a big part of the costs on a production line are directly linked to the workforce cost.

-The thing is workers can do many things, and if you production line only occupies them @ 50% of their working time, this means they still have some time to convert into sweet added value (*aka money*).
+The thing is workers can do many things, and if you production line only occupies 50% of their working time, this means they still have some time to convert into sweet added value (*aka money*).

 In this post, we'll review a technique called "Real Time Scheduling" but applied to prodctions line in order to determine the workforce costs linked to a production line.

-> "Real Time Scheduling" is a technique mostly used in embedded systems, electronics, ...
+> "Real Time Scheduling" is a technique mostly used in the embedded systems field.
 But any system involving some periodic scheluding can be treated as a real-time system to some degree, **especially** production lines !
 {: .prompt-tip }

 So I'll let you do some reading on real time system for definitions, but I think an example is worth more than (boring) definitions so let's check out an example now !